vvvaaalll/tarantulas/README.md

 # MiTTPP Project:

-Katalon tests are made college subject Methods and techniques of software support testing. <br />
+Katalon tests are made for college subject Methods and techniques of software support testing. <br />
 Tested aplication is provided within repository.

 Used software